Information for Students Participating in

 Commencement is the culminating event of University study for students who choose to attend.
 So that you, your family and other guests may enjoy this important gathering, an appropriate and dignified academic atmosphere (including appropriate dress and shoes) is absolutely expected.
 The following rules of behavior will be enforced at all ceremonies:

-• Cell phones in the graduate seating area must be turned off or silenced.
+- Cell phones in the graduate seating area must be turned off.

 With everyone’s cooperation, this occasion will become a proud and happy memory of your academic achievement at The University of Iowa.